SumiSastri/dev-blogs/docs/fullstack-JavaScript/part1-what-is-JavaScript.md

 Node is largely used to limit the languages that a team uses to JavaScript, hence making teams cross-functional - this is not possible if the backend is run on PHP, Scala, Java and other non-JavaScript languages.

 This is why many developers like Node because it's lightweight and you can write your frontend and backend in the same language and share libraries, reduce code write times and tech stack adoption efforts.

+## Is JavaScript still just a scripting language?

+With the use of JavaScript through the stack, it no longer can be considered just a scripting language for browsers, but the name has stuck even if the behaviour and language has evolved.

 __Further reading__